Chapter 6. Updating RHEL 9 content

 6.2.
 Updating packages

-To update a single package, a package group, or all packages and their dependencies by using the dnf upgrade command, complete the following steps.
+You can use DNF to update a single package, a package group, or all packages and their dependencies at once.

 Important